 by Chris Rose

 I was rushing along the street on my way to work as usual but for some reason I was in a hurry.
 I wasn’t really sure why I was in a hurry.
 And then I realised that I was holding a banana in my hand.
 I didn’t know why I was holding a banana in my hand but I knew that the banana was really important for some reason.
 The banana had something to do with the fact that I was late and in a hurry.
-It was a extremely important banana, only I didn’t know why the banana was so important.
+It was an extremely important banana, only I didn’t know why the banana was so important.
 Then I met my Aunty Ethel on the street corner.
 It was strange because I hadn’t seen Aunty Ethel for about twenty years.

 “Hello!”
 I said to her.
 “I haven’t seen you for about twenty years!”